davknet/server-monitoring-system/README.md

 ✅ With these steps, a new developer can clone the project, run migrations, seed the database, start the server, log in, add servers, and watch automated health checks in real-time.

-If you want, I can also add a small diagram or workflow explanation for the README showing how servers → checks → request_tests → AJAX updates, which makes it much easier to understand for new developers.

-Do you want me to create that diagram?